Coup3z-pixel/linesOfAction/Debug.md

-1. [ ] Keeps adding players on sign in
+1. [needs testing] Keeps adding players on sign in
-- need to change the PlayerTemplate.java